List of Terminator: The Sarah Connor Chronicles characters: Enrique Salceda

 Enrique Salceda (introduced in "Gnothi Seauton"), portrayed by Tony Amendola, was an expert at forging identities and helped provide the Connors firearms during Terminator 2: Judgment Day, but retired from the business and passed it on to his nephew, Carlos.
-Tony Amendola took over the role from Castulo Guerra, who played Enrique Salceda in Terminator 2: Judgment Day.
-Enrique is killed by Cameron after Sarah suspects that Enrique is a traitor, which later proves to be true.
+Enrique is killed by Cameron after Sarah suspects that he is a traitor, which later proves to be true.
+Amendola took over the role from Castulo Guerra, who played the character in Terminator 2.

 Margos Sarkissian

-Margos Sarkissian (introduced in "What He Beheld"), portrayed by James Urbaniak, purchased Andy Goode's 'Turk' chess computer (which will later evolve into the AI dubbed John Henry) and pursued the Connors, in order to blackmail them out of $2 million.
+Margos Sarkissian (introduced in "What He Beheld"), portrayed by James Urbaniak, purchased Andy Goode's Turk chess computer (which will later evolve into the AI dubbed John Henry) and pursued the Connors, in order to blackmail them out of $2 million.
 He was thought to have been killed by Derek Reese during a standoff, when in reality the man who was killed was not Sarkissian.
 As John and Sarah Connor discover this, a car bomb placed by Sarkissian explodes with Cameron unexpectedly inside (in the Season One ending cliff-hanger episode "What He Beheld").
 In Season Two, it is revealed that Sarkissian was killed by John, but not before handing off the Turk to Mr. Walsh who sells it to the T-1001 posing as (the long deceased) Catherine Weaver.
 Sarkissian's bomb damages Cameron, reestablishing her mission to kill John.
 John's strangulation of Sarkissian is John's first kill.
 Despite it being in self-defense, it adversely affects John's psychology.